Use the right service this winter

 It's important to get your winter flu and COVID-19 vaccinations if you're eligible.
 Getting vaccinated every year will top up your protection and reduce your risk of getting severe symptoms.

-Who should have the flu and COVID-19 vaccines
+Who should have the flu vaccine

-You can get both the NHS flu and COVID-19 vaccines if you:
+You can get the free NHS flu vaccine if you:

-• are aged 65 or over (including those who will be 65 by 31 March 2025)
+• are aged 65 or over (including those who will be 65 by 31 March 2026)

-• have certain health conditions
+• have certain long-term health conditions

 • are pregnant

-Other care home residents, carers and people who live with someone who has a weakened immune system can get the flu vaccine.
+• live with someone who has a weakened immune system

-Frontline health and social care workers can also get flu and COVID-19 vaccines.
+Frontline health and social care workers can also get a flu vaccine through their employer.

 How to get the flu vaccine